-- a) Your independent learning is to research 6 different coastal hard engineering strategies provide a description of how the management work within the coastal system and research the effectiveness (advantages and disadvantages) of these different methods. - b) Create a case study profile of the coastal town of Heysham, Morecambe Bay in Lancashire as this is an illustrative example of the use of hard engineering.
-It includes a mix of traditional hard engineering strategies with a mix of more sustainable management methods.
-See the next page.
+- a) Your independent learning is to research 6 different coastal hard engineering strategies provide a description of how the management work within the coastal system and research the effectiveness (advantages and disadvantages) of these different methods. - b) Create a case study profile using the Holderness coast as an illustrative example of the use of hard engineering.
+There are several locations along the coastline which you could research, (Mappleton, Hornsea, and Withernsea) you must include a minimum of 2 contrasting locations and strategies.